nicolaracco/nrblog/README.md

 #To install

+##Fetch a copy
+        git clone git://github.com/nicolaracco/nrblog.git ./nrblog
+        cd nrblog
+        git submodule init # => These two commands download for you the latest JQuery-UJS version available git submodule update

+##Plugins and libraries
+You need to have installed only the bundler gem.
+If you don't have it:
+        gem install bundler
+Then, update your bundle:
+        bundle install

+##Configuration

 Admin user:
 Copy 'dist/seeds.rb' to 'db/seeds.rb' and edit it to change the author fields.
 So, for example, the line:
         Author.create(:username => 'admin', :email => 'admin@mysite.com', :password => 'adminPass').save